sphinx-contrib/confluencebuilder/doc/index.rst

 Atlassian Confluence Builder for Sphinx
 =======================================

-Sphinx_ extension to build Confluence Wiki markup formatted files and optionally publish them to a Confluence server.
+Sphinx_ extension to build Confluence storage format files and optionally publish them to a Confluence server.

 * License: BSD